14 Tips to Beat Holiday Depression, According to Psychologists

 At a support group's suggestion, she listed the simple things that really made her family happy, and she began traditions that helped the less fortunate.

 "When you take your eyes off of yourself and focus on those who have far less than you do, you can't be depressed," she says.
 "I learned to be grateful for the blessings I had, and I had a lot."

 If you are mourning a loved one, it's a good time to talk about your feelings or reach out to support groups.

-"There's no one right way to feel," says Deborah Jonsson, public relations manager at Avow Hospice, in Collier County, Fla.
+"There's no one right way to feel," Deborah Jonsson, public relations manager at Avow Hospice, in Collier County, Florida, tells Health.
 It's not uncommon to feel angry at the person for leaving you alone or feeling guilty if you do enjoy yourself during the holidays.

 "All feelings are a sign that you're human and reflect where you are in your healing process," Jonsson says.

 Get enough sleep

 Holiday activities easily can interfere with your sleep schedule.
 But studies have shown there is a link between sleep loss and depression, so you need to be extra careful about cutting back on sleep to get everything done.